kscalelabs/rdme-docs/docs/Utils/onshape-to-urdf-converter.md

 With an OnShape account, you may request API keys at: [https://cad.onshape.com/appstore/dev-portal](https://cad.onshape.com/appstore/dev-portal)

-These keys will need to be stored in your console environment (or else set in your *.bashrc*  *.zshrc* etc.):
+These keys will need to be stored in your terminal environment (or else set in your *.bashrc*  *.zshrc* etc.):

 ```
 export ONSHAPE_ACCESS_KEY=Your_Access_Key